Foot sweep: Judo

+Other types

 Drop sweep

 Commonly thought of when someone hears “foot sweep,” the drop sweep involves spinning and sweeping one or two legs from a crouched position.
-This move is also known as the front sweep in martial arts circles.
+This move is also known as the back sweep(后扫腿) in many styles of Kung-fu.

 Single-leg sweep

 When the opponent has one foot off the ground (usually in mid-kick) and the defender moves past this kick and sweeps out the standing leg.

 Trap sweep

 A variant of the single-leg sweep, this involves catching the opponent's kick with one hand and sweeping the back leg.
 The advantage is closer proximity and less chance of failure, but it leaves the defender open to hand attacks to the head.

 Two-leg sweep

 When the opponent has both feet on the ground and the defender strikes behind both legs, usually accompanied by a blow across the chest to further off-balance the opponent.

 Forward sweep

 A sweep aimed at the front of the opponent's legs, as opposed to the more conventional behind-the-legs strike.
 This is considered more dangerous due to the possibility of injuring the opponent's knees or shins if the sweep is too powerful or misapplied.